 Study Request: Lake Elsinore Advanced Pumped Storage Project Benefits category Benefits stated in submission ISO evaluation Increase in Identified Congestion Nevada Hydro requested that the ISO to assess whether the project can further reduce congestion observed on the ISO grid.
 Refer to earlier comment regarding "Identified Congestion".
 Integrate New Generation Resources or Loads Nevada Hydro stated that LEAPS, like other transmission assets, enables better use of the existing transmission grid to interconnect projects needed to meet 50% criteria at lower overall cost to consumers because it reduces solar or wind overbuild capacity that will need to be procured by load-serving entities to meet their targets, as well as the associated interconnection cost.
 The analysis in the last planning cycle also found that there was not sufficient ratepayer's benefit compared to the potential cost of the project.
 No material change in circumstance that would change this result has been identified.
-Other following needed by ISO to manage the uncertainty in VER forecasts between Day Ahead schedules and Real Time operations.
-Market revenues from providing energy and The economic benefit of a number of the benefits discussed here are incorporated in the production simulation studies.
+Other LEAPS provide the full range of ancillary services, including flexible capacity for load following needed by ISO to manage the uncertainty in VER forecasts between Day Ahead schedules and Real Time operations.
+Market revenues from providing energy and these ancillary services are proposed to offset any revenue requirement from the project.
+LEAPS will provide reliability benefits by improving grid resiliency such as providing frequency response and voltage support to the grid.
+LEAPS will also mitigate ISO-identified overloads without having to rely on current mitigating measures include generation redispatch and/or load dropping.
+The economic benefit of a number of the benefits discussed here are incorporated in the production simulation studies.
 The economic assessment in the last planning cycle also found that there was not sufficient ratepayer's benefit compared to the potential cost of the project.
 No material change in circumstance that would change this result has been identified.
 No reliability requirements were identified in chapter 2 driving the need for the project.